CASFRI/CASFRI/README.md

 The steps to produce a complete build of the CASFRI database are detailed in the [release procedure](https://github.com/edwardsmarc/CASFRI/blob/master/docs/release_procedure.md).
 A subset of these steps can be used to translate a single dataset as follows:

 1. Set up the config.sh or config.bat file with your system settings.
-2. Load the dataset (e.g. AB03) into PostgreSQL by launching either the .bat (conversion/bat/load_ab03.bat) or .sh (conversion/sh/load_ab03.sh) loading script in a Bash or DOS command window.
+2. Load the inventory (e.g. AB03) into PostgreSQL by launching the conversion/sh/load_ab03.sh (or the conversion/bat/load_ab03.bat) loading script in a Bash (or DOS) command window.
+You can load many inventories in parallel by setting the invList1-5 variables in your config.sh file and by executing the conversion/sh/load_all.sh script.
 3. Load the translation tables into PostgreSQL by launching the CASFRI/translation/load_tables.sh (or .bat) script.
 4. Install the PostgreSQL Table Translation Framework and the CASFRI Helper Functions
     1. Install the last version of the PostgreSQL Table Translation Framework extension file using the install.sh (or .bat) script.
 This step produces a file named table_translation_framework--x.y.z.sql in the Postgresql/XX/share/extension folder.
     2. In pgAdmin, load the Table Translation Framework and the CASFRI Helper Functions:
         1. CREATE the table_translation_framework extension and test it using the engineTest.sql, helperFunctionsTest.sql and helperFunctionsGISTest.sql scripts.
         2. Load the CASFRI Helper Functions with the helperFunctionsCASFRI.sql script and test them using helperFunctionsCASFRITest.sql.
-5. Run the translation by launching the workflow sql script (CASFRI/workflow/02_produceCASFRI/02_perInventory/02_AB03.sql) in pgAdmin (or a psql window).
+5. Run the translation by launching the workflow SQL script (CASFRI/workflow/02_produceCASFRI/02_perInventory/02_AB03.sql) in pgAdmin (or a psql window).
+You can launch many translation SQL script at the same time by setting the invList1-5 variables in your config.sh file and by executing the workflow/02_produceCASFRI/01_translate_all_00.sh and the workflow/02_produceCASFRI/01_translate_all_01.sh scripts.

 Translated data is added to the six output tables: cas_all, dst_all, eco_all, lyr_all, nfl_all, geo_all.
 The scripts in the [CASFRI/workflow/03_flatCASFRI/](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/03_flatCASFRI) folder can be used to create two different denormalized tables, one where all layers for a given polygon are reported on the same row, and one where all layers for a given polygon are reported on different rows.